-To get there, scroll to Rights and Freedoms in the alphabetical list, then click the + buttons to browse to more specific topics or tick the boxes and search the content.
+To get there, scroll to Rights and Freedoms in the Table of Contents, then click the + buttons to browse to more specific topics or tick the boxes and search the content.

 Information about the legislative history of human rights in the UK.